PsychoOI/NINFA/README.md

 | `SUBJECT`  | Number of Subject  |
 | `RUN`      | Number of Run      |

-The session will be automatically saved in subfolder `sessions` with name `STUDYNAME-SUBJECTNUM-RUNNUM.mat`
+The session will be automatically saved in subfolder `sessions` with name `STUDY-SUBJECT-RUN.mat`

-### Epochs
+### EPOCHS

-An epoch is a special timespan within a session.
+An epoch is a configurable timespan within a session.

 | Setting     | Description                                            |
 |-------------|--------------------------------------------------------|